bendr/bender/spec/data-model.md

 * zero ore more content views;
 * zero or more watches.

-The identifier is a string.
-A component may be anonymous.
+The identifier is a string, possibly empty (a component may be anonymous.)

 The prototype of a component, if defined, is another component.
 There can be no cycle in the graph of prototypes: a component may not inherit